-- a) World Records may only be set at competitions sanctioned by the IWWF, a Confederation, or an affiliated National Federation.
-In some instances, a Confederation or Federation may specify specific events as record capability.
-In this instance, only performances from such specified events shall be considered for World Records. - b) At competitions where World Records may be set, the Competition Homologator shall be responsible for supplying the Chief Judge with the technical information required by the IWWF record application form. - c) The Chief Judge shall be responsible for the completion of the required application.
-The completed record form shall be sent by the Chief Judge within one week of the completion of the event to: - The skier's National Federation. - The Chairman of the Confederation Waterski Council where the record was performed. - The Chairman of the World Waterski Council.
+- a) World Records may only be set at competitions sanctioned by the IWWF, a Confederation, or an affiliated National Federation per IWWF Rules for Record Capability Class R. - b) At competitions where World Records may be set, the Competition Homologator shall be responsible for supplying the Chief Judge with the technical information required by the IWWF record application form. - c) The Homologator, under supervision of the Chief Judge, shall be responsible for the completion of the required application.
+Within 7 days, the Homologator will notify the skier's Confederation or National Federation, and the Chairman of the IWWF Waterski Council (World Record Only).
+Within 15 days, the completed record application must be submitted to the skier's National Federation, the Chair of the Confederation Waterski Council where the record was performed; and to the Chair of the World Waterski Council (World Record Only).